 (FOUR who died during WWI)

-Editor’s Note: The names of three of the following five men appear on the Honor Roll in the Hall of Flags in the New Hampshire States House.
+Editor’s Note: The names of four of the following six men appear on the Honor Roll in the Hall of Flags in the New Hampshire States House.
 The names that do not appear are Isreal Ford and Jack Welch, because they died upon their return from Europe, and after their discharge from the army.
+One name, Ernest W. DeCato does not appear on the Canaan NH monument.

 – Bernard W. Eastman | Seaman 2c | Died of Disease (septicemia) 8 May 1919, Brooklyn Navy Hospital, Brooklyn, Kings Co.
 NY | USS Northern Pacific (ship), U.S. Navy | Wells Cemetery, Canaan NH |[C][D][G][H]